On the balanced truncation error bound and sign parameters from arrowhead realizations

 Applying~\eqref{eq:aheadinv} to the transfer function $G(s)=c(sI-A)^{-1}b$ of a system having an arrowhead realization~\eqref{eq:arrowheadrep} leads to the revealing form

 Any system having a transfer function $G(s)$ with the general form~\eqref{eq:aheadtf} has an arrowhead realization given by~\eqref{eq:arrowheadrep}.
-Conversely, any system having an arrowhead realization~\eqref{eq:arrowheadrep} can have its transfer function $G(s)$ expressed in the form~\eqref{eq:aheadtf}.
+Conversely, given any system having an arrowhead realization~\eqref{eq:arrowheadrep}, the transfer function $G(s)$ can be expressed in the form~\eqref{eq:aheadtf}.
 At the end of this section, we use this representation to derive an arrowhead form for linear systems under mild assumptions.

-Leveraging this form of the transfer function, we prove conditions under which a given arrowhead realization~\eqref{eq:arrowheadrep} of a system is \emph{minimal} (that is, both reachable and observable) based on the entries of the corresponding arrowhead matrix.